 19. How do I reset my password?
 What do I do if I forget my password?

 As of December 2020, passwords for CASE Network are no longer needed.
-An IMS website login credential provides access to the CASE Network.
+A 1EdTech website login credential provides access to the CASE Network.

 20. How does the security framework work for accessing the API?

-Accessing CASE Network data using the CASE API requires the implementation of the IMS Security Framework.
-Organizations can request a free access key and secret by contacting email@example.com or by request.
+Accessing CASE Network data using the CASE API requires the implementation of the 1EdTech Security Framework.
+Organizations can request a free access key and secret by contacting firstname.lastname@example.org or by request.

 21. What if I can’t find an answer to my question?

 Send an email to email@example.com and we’ll do our best to answer your question and add it to this FAQ.